How Does A Dental Implant Compare To A Real Tooth

 Most patients who've undergone dental implant restoration say that the procedure involves very little discomfort.
 During the procedure, local or general anesthesia is typically used and a lot of patients report that implant placement is less painful compared to tooth extraction.

 Can a Broken Implant Be Fixed?

 A dental crown can be easily replaced if the implant post and abutment are okay.
 The dentist will recreate it.
 But, if the post breaks, the implant will have to be replaced.

 How to Care for Implants

 You should care for implants just like your natural teeth.
 This means you should brush, floss, rinse with antibacterial mouthwash, as well as regularly have dental checkups.
 Implants may become infected when they’re not kept bacteria-free.
-We will serve all of your dental care needs and provide you with teeth replacement options that will serve you for a lifetime.
+We will serve all of your dental care needs, tell you more about how much dental implants cost, and provide you with teeth replacement options that will serve you for a lifetime.
 Contact us today at Randolph Center for Dental Excellence at (336) 444-2772.